You can configure VMware Cloud Director on Linux to use FIPS 140-2 validated cryptographic modules and to run in FIPS-compliant mode.

 What to do next

-- Disable FIPS mode by clicking Disable, and after VMware Cloud Director indicates that the configuration is ready, restart the cells.
+- Deactivate FIPS mode by clicking Disable, and after VMware Cloud Director indicates that the configuration is ready, restart the cells.

 - You can view the FIPS status of the active VMware Cloud Director cells by using the fips-mode CMT command.
 See View the FIPS Status of All Active Cells in the VMware Cloud Director Installation, Configuration, and Upgrade Guide.